aachal28/Awesome-web-development-resources/README.md

 🎨 <a href="https://onepagelove.com/">onepagelove.com</a><br>

 # ✨Contributing
   Have additional resources to share?
-Contributions are welcome!
+Contributions are welcome🙏!

 # 📚 License
 This repository is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.